 Disposable cartridges with an integrated biochip are used for the measurements.
 The biochip functions like a conventional ELISA test, but is electrically readable and therefore extremely miniaturizable.
 The “Biochip Reader” performs the measurement fully automatically.
 After a few minutes, the analysis result is shown on the display as a real value.

-CAMPTON Diagnostics has been founded as a spin off out of Fraunhofer ISIT in 2016 by the current Management Team consisting of Lars Blohm, Jürgen Brink and Eric Nebling.
-In 2019 the German entrepreneur Prof. Dr. Reinhold Würth invested in CAMPTON’s second financing round.
+CAMPTON Diagnostics GmbH was founded as a spin-off of Fraunhofer ISIT in 2016 by the current management team – consisting of Jürgen Brink (CEO) and Dr. Eric Nebling (CSO) and Lars Blohm (CTO).
+In 2019, Adolf Würth GmbH & Co.
+KG participated in CAMPTON’s second financing round.

 In 2019 the German Würth Group participated in the second financing round of CAMPTON Diagnostics.